 Step 5 - Assemble the pieces

 Sew the flags onto the ribbon.
-You will probably want to leave at least 10 inch (25 cm) of ribbon on each side of the bunting for tying/hanging.
-I left more, approximately 20 inch (50 cm) and it allows me to hang it pretty much anywhere.
+You will probably want to leave at least 10 inches (25 cm) of ribbon on each side of the bunting for tying/hanging.
+I left more, approximately 20 inches (50 cm) and it allows me to hang it pretty much anywhere.

 Fold the ribbon in half (lengthways) as you sew.
 Insert the first flag by tucking the unfinished side of the triangle between the two ribbon layers.
 Then leave a gap before the next flag (I left an inch).
 No matter how long the gap, just make sure to space the gaps evenly.